Belial5221/ComfyUI_PBR_Maker-Fixed/README.md

 3.Example:
 ----
-Right click and swap  Save Image with Preview Image,so there's not 2 sets of textures in output folder.
+Right click and swap Save Image to Preview Image,so there's not 2 sets of textures in output folder.

 ![](https://github.com/smthemex/ComfyUI_PBR_Maker/blob/main/example.png)